-If you have a complaint, please contact us through the website or by emailing firstname.lastname@example.org and we’ll do our best to resolve the issue in the most efficient way.
-If you’re still not happy, you can refer your complaint to the The National Data Protection Commission (Commission Nationale pour la Protection des Données).
-For more details you can visit their website athttps://cnpd.public.lu/.
+If you have a complaint, please contact us through the website or by emailing to “firstname.lastname@example.org” and we shall do our best to resolve the issue in the most efficient way.

 Changes to this policy

-We’ll post any changes we make to our privacy notice on this page and, if they’re significant changes we’ll let you know by email.
+We shall post any changes we make to this policy on this page and we shall let you know by email.